 Term WAFWA Definition Billings Lewistown HiLine Miles City Buffalo Bighorn Basin Lander Pending Historical A lek with insufficient observations in the last 10 years to classify as Active, Inactive, Historical, or Pending Active.
 This requires one observation of at least 2 males recorded 11 to 20 years ago and at least 0 males more than 20 years ago.
 (Previously "Pending Old", Coates et al. 2021) No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 Lek Complex Considered an "outmoded" definition.
 1. A grouping of leks that likely have frequent movement of individuals between leks.
 2. A single lek recorded in multiple locations in multiple years in relatively close proximity.
+Sub-lek is a lek whose location generally ≤ 1⁄4 mile from other sub-leks is an activity center for a specific year or series of years.
+A lek can be represent multiple sub-leks, or may contain only one sub-lek.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 Destroyed lek No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
 No similar definition.
-Abandoned lek No similar definition. ("Confirmed Extirpated") Habitat changes have caused birds to permanently abandon a lek (e.g., plowing, urban development, overhead power- line).
+Abandoned lek No similar definition.
+Historical lek would be most similar. ("Confirmed Extirpated") Habitat changes have caused birds to permanently abandon a lek (e.g., plowing, urban development, overhead power- line).
 No similar definition. ("Extirpated") Habitat changes have caused birds to permanently abandon a lek (e.g., plowing, urban development, overhead power line).
 (Extirpated) habitat changes have caused birds to abandon permanently a lek (e.g., plowing, urban development, overhead power lines).
 No similar definition.
 No similar definition.
 No similar definition.
 Provisionally confirmed Greater Sage- Grouse lek Only one year of survey data is available but more than 5 males were observed.
 Unconfirmed Greater Sage- Grouse lek Single count with no subsequent survey or a reported lek without supporting survey data.